OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 Load the built FPGA binary file using an unsigned image.
 The FPGA image will be in work_d5005_hello_fim/syn/syn_top/output_files/d5005_page1_unsigned.bin

-Provide the file d5005_page1_unsigned.bin on the server with the Intel FPGA PAC D5005.
+Provide the file d5005_page1_unsigned.bin on the server with the Intel® FPGA PAC D5005.

 ```bash session
 sudo fpgasupdate d5005_page1_unsigned.bin <D5005 PCIe B:D.F>